 The awardees 2022

 The winners of The Power of the Arts 2022 have been announced!
-The jury has once again selected four outstanding projects that all contribute to an open society with their artistic ideas.
+The jury has once again selected three outstanding projects that all contribute to an open society with their artistic ideas.

 “The arts open up spheres of activity – beyond language and discourse – and develop integrative and culturally unifying powers in them.
 As a company, we are convinced that this is precisely how they can contribute to social cohesion,” says Claudia Oeking, Managing Director and Director External Affairs of Philip Morris GmbH.
 “The award-winning projects of The Power of the Arts 2022 give a voice to those who are often overlooked and overheard, and at the same time invite them to empathise with other realities of life.
 This is the basis for mutual respect and appreciation, which are necessary for the equal and democratic shaping of a diverse society.”